robert-kisteleki/netiscope/README.md

 ### 2. Local DNS resolvers

 Check if DNS resolvers are defined, reachable and if they work properly.
-Each resolver defined in resolv.conf is pinged and a series of DNS lookups (for well known targets such as google.com) are executed agains them.
+Each resolver defined in resolv.conf is pinged and a series of DNS lookups (for well known targets such as google.com) are executed against them.
 The results are matched against a known-good list of potential responses.

 ### 3. Open DNS resolvers

 Check if well-known open DNS resolvers are reachable.
-"Well-known" includes 1.1.1.
-(Cloudflare), 8.8.8.8 (Google) and 9.9.9.9 (Quad9).
+"Well-known" includes 1.1.1.1 (Cloudflare), 8.8.8.8 (Google) and 9.9.9.9 (Quad9).
 They are currently only pinged.

 TODO: implement proper checks